Donaghmede: Politics and community representation

 Since 2016, Donaghmede has been part of the Dáil Éireann constituency of Dublin Bay North.

-Donaghmede is part of the Beaumont/Donaghmede electoral ward for Dublin City Council, which also includes neighbouring Coolock, Artane, Edenmore, and Kilbarrack.
-The Beaumount/Donaghmede electoral ward has nine elected local councillors with Sinn Féin being the largest party, taking more than 35% of the first preference vote and three seats in the 2014 local elections.
-Fianna Fáil, People Before Profit, Fine Gael, the Anti-Austerity Alliance and Labour Party secured one seat each, along with an independent councillor.
+Donaghmede is part of the local electoral area (LEA) of the same name for Dublin City Council, along with Ayrfield and parts of Raheny, with five elected local councillors.
+In 2019, Fianna Fáil took two of the seats, with one each going to Fine Gael, Sinn Féin and the Green Party.
+The area was previously part of a larger LEA, Beaumont-Donaghmede.

 Residential

 Unlike many other suburbs of Dublin, Donaghmede was not a village absorbed by suburban sprawl; rather it was an area of farmland, with a number of large houses with attendant workers' cottages (many of these latter survive along the Hole in the Wall Road that leads to Portmarnock, but none of the original "big houses" exist today).

 Within Donaghmede are a number of housing developments, notably Donaghmede Estate, Grangemore, The Donahies, Grange Abbey, St Donagh's, Millbrook, Newgrove Estate and Howth View.
 The bulk of these developments were constructed between circa 1970–1974.
 Newer developments included apartments at Priory Hall, and opposite those a number of developments forming Clongriffin.